 Where this is the case, the payment is to be treated for income tax purposes as a receipt of the trade carried on by the individual or, where the individual carries on the profession in partnership, by the firm if the following conditions are met:

 - the time spent by the individual in performing the duties of the office or employment is insubstantial compared with the time spent by the individual in carrying on the profession

-- the office or employment is in a field related to the profession and particular practice concerned (see EIM03004)
+- the office or employment is related to the profession carried on by the individual (see EIM03003)